lgorithm/DataDigestAI/README.md

 2. **Set up GitHub Actions**:
    - Configure secrets in your GitHub repository for GKE credentials and other necessary environment variables.

+## Monitoring

+Langsmith is integrated for monitoring the performance and usage of the LLM application.